Pokemon: The Unknown Continuum

 "Apparently over a hundred according to historians.
 And this Dialga guy...I'd really need to see him for myself."
 Serge said as I tried not to scoff.
 'Over a hundred years' still sounded incredibly young to me compared to other civilizations.

 "Let's not go down that road."
 I said before I'd start getting annoyed and dive head first into zealously defending my faith.

 "You still seem worried about tomorrow Floyd.
 Look, I'm sure it'll be just fine – I doubt they'll throw us into the deep end."
 He said, trying to reassure me.

-The second thing was far more troubling – a very short, but vivid memory, of just voices.
+The second thing was far more troubling – a very short, but vivid memory of voices.
 One of them was mine, and I didn't recognize the other.
 I was yelling at him not to let go in this memory, and he was telling me that he won't, but eventually, he wasn't strong enough as I remember feeling myself get sucked into somewhere.
 I could remember how things felt and heard, though I couldn't remember what I saw.
 I remembered myself holding very tightly onto this mystery person's hand, and the strange force that was pulling me in.
-The scary thing was, it seemed like it was after the after-gig drinking I had with my band.
-I didn't recognize the voice belonging to any of my band members, which was odd, or anyone that I even remotely know.
+The scary thing was, it seemed like it was after the post-show drinking I had with my band.
+I didn't recognize the voice belonging to any of my band members, or anyone that I even remotely knew or recognized.
 Perhaps he had something to do with this, but I've got no lead on him, so I might as well forget it.

 Eventually, I fell into a deep sleep, which was quite an achievement with all the things on my mind, which seemed to make the open window and shining moon obsolete.
-I would say that this had been one of – no – THE worst day of my life so far, and the grim thing was, that many more bad days would likely come after this, and all I could do was to hang on to what I currently had – at least I'm not dead.
+I would say that this had been one of – no – THE worst day of my life so far, and the grim thing was, that many more bad days would likely come after this, and all I could do was to hang on to what I still had.
+At least I'm not dead.
 Never thought Id be saying that for genuine comfort...